stumblefiend/jeremy.pugh/_pages/examples.md

 permalink: "/examples.html"
 ---

-Here are examples of documents I've created.
-In the examples below, downloading the MHTML is recommended as it preserves styling and any collapser functionality.
-However, PDF options are provided for better security.
+This page contains examples of content I've created.
+I've provided MHTML and PDF options for several of the examples.
+Viewing the MHTML preserves the document styling and functionality.
+Alternatively, the PDF format provides better security and quicker review.

  **General Documentation**
 - Cloudflare - 1XXX Errors [[MHTML](/assets/docs/1xxx.mhtml) or [PDF](/assets/docs/1xxx.pdf)]